sigmorphon/conll2018/task2/README.md

 ### Description of the baseline system

 The directory `baseline` contains a simple baseline system for solving tasks 2.
-The system is an encoder decoder on character sequences.
+The system is an encoder-decoder on character sequences.
 It takes a lemma as input and generates a word form.
 The process is conditioned on the context of the lemma as explained below.
 The baseline system is implemented using the